History of the Province

 Bro.
 Emmanuel, not happy with the arrangement of having Provincialate in the school set up, was on the lookout for a suitable, independent plot of land for the purpose.
 After much search, he decided on Bhopal, bought two acres of land at Patel Nagar.

-It was at this period (in 1989) we received an S.O.S. request from the Bishop of Jammu and Kashmir (Bishop Hippolytus) through his brother priest Fr.
+It was at this period (in 1989) we received an S.O.S. requests from the Bishop of Jammu and Kashmir (Bishop Hippolytus) through his brother priest Fr.
 Thomas Kunnunkal, the then Chairman of C.B.S.E. to take charge of Burn Hall School at Srinagar.
 The case was recommended by Bro.
 John of S.H.
 The request was only for a brief period of 12 years.
 The Provincial in council accepted to the request and deputed Bro.
 Mani VJ to head the mission.
 In October 1989 Bro.
-Mani left for Srinagar alone, to take charge of Burn Hall School, with the assurance that two more Brothers would join him later.
+Mani left for Srinagar alone, to take charge of Burn Hall School, with the assurance that two more Brothers would join me later.

 Institutions which came under Delhi Province at the time of separation from Ranchi Province:

-1. St. Charles’ Inter College and St. Francis’ Boarding at Sardhana (1955)
+1. Charles’ Inter College and St. Francis’ Boarding at Sardhana (1955)

-2. St. Gabriel’s Sr. Sec.
+2. Gabriel’s Sr. Sec.
 School, Jabalpur (1959)

 3. Mahanagar Boys’ School (now Montfort Inter College) Lucknow (1959)

-4. St. Gabriel’s Academy, Roorkee Cantt.
-(1962) [St. Gabriel’s Academy was taken back by the army (BEG) after 50 years’ contract had expired.
+[St. Gabriel’s Academy was taken back by the army (BEG) after 50 years’ contract had expired.
 Bro.
 NT Cyriac was the last serving Principal at our withdrawal.]

 Foundations developed under the independent Province of Delhi